 To date, we have been investigating the feasibility of our approach using highly idealized vascular models and just a guidewire.
 But there is still a long way to go before reinforcement learning can be applied to real-world scenarios.
 The complex environment that changes at any time in the vasculature requires a simulation environment with sufficient vascular complexity, while being able to simulate blood flow, pulse, heartbeat and other influencing factors, which will be a huge project.
 The results show that the A3C algorithm is able to obtain more desirable results in these idealized models.
 Future studies should address the mentioned limitations by adjusting the agents and settings to fit more realistic vessel geometries, as well as by using both guidewires and catheters.
 Also, the specific contact of the vessel wall with the catheter guidewire and its own elastic characteristics should also be properly characterized.

 ACKNOWLEDGEMENT

-This work was supported in part by National High-tech Research and Development Program (863 Program) of China (2015AA043202).
+This work was supported in part by the National Natural Science Foundation of China (61703305), in part by National High-tech Research and Development Program (863 Program) of China (2015AA043202).